kunigami/kunigami.github.io/blog/_posts/2022-11-03-topological-equivalence.md

 ### Example 4: The $n$-dimensional bounded open convex polytope and open balls

 A $n$-dimensional polytope is a general version of a polygon.
-A convex polytope is one that can be formed by the intersection of semi-planes, which can be succintly represents as:
+A convex polytope is one that can be formed by the intersection of semi-planes, which can be succintly represented as:

 $$Ax \le b$$